 Reporting violations

-It is the responsibility of business partners to make sure that both the content and the spirit of this Business Partner Code of Conduct are communicated, understood and acted upon within their organizations and to encourage employees to reveal behavior that may be non-compliant with the Business Partner Code of Conduct .
+It is the responsibility of Business Partners to make sure that both the content and the spirit of this Code are communicated, understood and acted upon within their organisations and to encourage employees to reveal behaviour that may be non-compliant with the Code.
 Explicit or implicit approval of questionable actions will not be tolerated.
+If and when any person is informed of, or suspects, any activities, taking place at Tele2 or at a Business Partner, that may be in violation of this Code, it is this person’s responsibility to report it.

 In order to report via the Whistle Blower channel, please use one of the following alternatives:

-• Use the direct telephone contact at +46 701 620 062.
+• Use the direct telephone contact at +46 701 620 062, where your call will be answered by the Tele2 Whistle Blower Function.

 Quiz

-you are a supplier with a requirement to complete this training, please follow the link below to complete the training and receive your certification.
+If you are a supplier with a requirement to complete this training, please follow the link below to complete the training and receive your certification.